 Phase 1: What’s happening when?

-The Council will select a contractor and an architecture firm to deliver the first phase of this development.
-They will work in close coordination with the Council to ensure a high-quality, respectful refurbishment of the Town Hall, Assembly Hall, and Fountain area.
+Following consultations with residents the Council has received approval to deliver the first phase of the development (Planning Committee minutes can be found on the Democracy website).
+A contractor and an architecture firm have been appointed to work closely with the Council to ensure a high-quality, respectful refurbishment of the Town Hall, Assembly Hall, and fountain area.

 Work will begin early next year with minimal interruption to the Town Hall and no disruption to services.